People may need care at home if they are;

 Equipment can be purchased independently from mobility stores and centres.
 It may also be provided by an Occupational Therapist, District Nurse or Hospital practitioner after an assessment.

-If you have any technology or equipment around your home that is no longer required and needs to be collected please contact the Access Team on 0300 1234 131.
+If you have any technology or equipment around your home that is no longer required and needs to be collected please contact the Independence & Wellbeing Team on 0300 1234 131.

 The home solutions team can help you stay safe at home by: